w3f/polkadot-wiki/docs/learn/learn-xcm.md

 :::note

 XCM is a work-in-progress.
 XCM v2 is deployed on Polkadot and v3 is currently in development.
-See Gavins talk about v3 in the resources section.
+See Gavin's talk about v3 in the resources section.

 :::